Cyber Monday Gaming Headset deals 2021: it's never too soon to find the right pair of cans

 2. Wireless gaming headset deals

-Today's gaming headsets are statement pieces for a gamer.
-Whether it's custom RGB, funky colors, or tags, these headsets often reflect a player's personality and the overall vibe they want to put out into the world.
-Or maybe, you're just looking to spice up your next Zoom call with a gaming headset shaped like cat ears.
-Whatever the case you should not miss out on these early Cyber Monday deals.

-The great part about this time of year is we've seen massive price cuts on new wired and wireless gaming headsets.
-It comes down to preference when trying to decide on which is right for you.
+The great part about this time of year is we will see massive price cuts on new wired and wireless gaming headsets.
+It comes down to preference when on which is right for you.
 Wireless headsets have come a long way and are no longer laggy battery-draining devices and sound just as good if not better than their wired cousins.

-RGB lighting is still a divisive topic with gamers.
-Some love the lights, while others irrationally despise them.
-While some look cool, they will sap away the battery life over time on wireless headsets, so that's something to consider.
-And on the topic of battery life, try to stick with wireless headsets with over 20 hours of advertised battery life or you'll find yourself charging it every couple of hours.

 We'll be keeping an eye out for not just the Cyber Monday gaming headset deals in the basic wired category but wireless gaming headsets and headphones for gaming as well.
 A good set of headphones with a quality microphone can make your PC experience a much more enjoyable time.